jipolanco/VortexPasta.jl/docs/src/methods/Ewald.md

-# Numerical methods

-This page summarises some numerical aspects which should be taken into account when choosing solver parameters.

-## Ewald summation for Biot--Savart
+# Ewald summation for Biot--Savart

 The main originality of the VortexPasta solver is that it adapts the [Ewald summation](https://en.wikipedia.org/wiki/Ewald_summation) method to accelerate the computation of the Biot--Savart law along vortex filaments.
 See for example [Arnold2005](@citet) for a nice introduction to Ewald methods applied to the electrostatic interaction between point charges.